Zelda Fitzgerald: Marriage and celebrity

 In Spring 1924, Zelda was detained by the New York Police Department on suspicion of being the infamous "Bobbed Haired Bandit," later identified as Celia Cooney (pictured).
 Soon after, Zelda and her husband departed New York City for Europe.

 By September 1919, Scott completed his first novel, This Side of Paradise, and editor Maxwell Perkins of Charles Scribner's Sons accepted the manuscript for publication.
 Scott requested an accelerated release to renew Zelda's faith in him: "I have so many things dependent on its success—including of course a girl."
 After Scott informed Zelda of his novel's upcoming publication, a shocked Zelda replied apologetically: "I hate to say this, but I don't think I had much confidence in you at first....
 It's so nice to know you really can do things—anything—and I love to feel that maybe I can help just a little."

-Zelda agreed to marry Scott once Scribner's published the novel; in turn, Fitzgerald promised to bring her to New York with "all the iridescence of the beginning of the world."
-Scribner's published This Side of Paradise on March 26, 1920, and Zelda arrived in New York on March 30.
+Zelda agreed to marry Scott once Scribner's published the novel.
+Scribner's published This Side of Paradise on March 26, 1920, and Zelda traveled by train to New York wearing a Confederate gray suit.

 A few days later, on April 3, 1920, they married in a small ceremony at St. Patrick's Cathedral.
 At the time of their wedding, Fitzgerald later claimed neither he nor Zelda still loved each other, and the early years of their marriage in New York City proved to be a disappointment.
 According to biographer Andrew Turnbull, "victory was sweet, though not as sweet as it would have been six months earlier before Zelda had rejected him.
 Fitzgerald couldn't recapture the thrill of their first love".
 As the affections between Zelda and Scott cooled, Scott continued to obsess over the loss of his first love, Ginevra King, and, for the remainder of their marriage, he could not think of Ginevra "without tears coming to his eyes."

 Despite the cooling of their affections, Scott and Zelda quickly became celebrities of New York, as much for their wild behavior as for the success of This Side of Paradise.
 They were ordered to leave both the Biltmore Hotel and the Commodore Hotel for disturbing other guests.
 Their daily lives consisted of outrageous pranks and drunken escapades.
 While fully dressed, they jumped into the water fountain in front of the Plaza Hotel in New York.
 They frequently hired taxicabs and rode on the hood.
 One evening, while inebriated, they decided to visit the county morgue, where they inspected unidentified corpses; and, on another evening, Zelda insisted on sleeping in a dog kennel.
 Alcohol increasingly fueled their nightly escapades.
 Publicly, this meant little more than napping when they arrived at parties; but privately, it increasingly led to bitter arguments.
 To their mutual delight, New York newspapers depicted Zelda and Scott as cautionary examples of youth and excess—the enfants terribles of the hedonistic Jazz Age.